Safety

 General

-Car safety tech is not only to keep you and others safe, but it helps us keep our great insurance.
-You must tech at EVERY event unless you get an annual tech from our Chief of Tech.
+Car safety tech is not only to keep you and others safe, but it also helps us keep our great insurance.
+Your car must be teched at EVERY event unless you get an annual tech from our Chief of Tech.

 Site Safety

-• Strict 10 mph speed limit when not on course.
+• Strict 10 mph speed limit when not on the course.

-• While scooters and bikes are allowed on site, please keep to the site speed limit of 10mph, and under 5mph when in close proximity to those walking the course.
+• While scooters and bikes are allowed on site, please keep to the site speed limit of 10mph, and under 5mph when close to those walking the course.

 • No unattended children or pets in the grid area.

-• When driving, please keep all arms, heads, legs inside the car at all times.
+• When driving, please keep all arms, heads, and legs inside the car at all times.

 Class and Numbers